 Like libimobiledevice, you should find iFuse in the usual Ubuntu package repositories.

 To install it, open your terminal and type:

-This will install iFuse and any additional packages it might need on your Ubuntu installation.
+This will install iFuse and any additional packages it may need on your Ubuntu installation.

 Accessing Your iPhone Storage

 If you have Ubuntu with the GNOME desktop environment, then your iPhone file system should mount automatically once you plug it in.
 Reboot your PC if, in the first instance, your device doesn’t mount automatically.
 You should also unlock your iPhone device screen.
 If you don’t, you won’t be able to access the internal storage.

 If that doesn’t work, you may need to mount your iPhone manually.
 You may also need to do this if you don’t use the standard Ubuntu installation with GNOME.

 First, pair your iPhone by opening a Linux terminal and typing: